osowsky/pyConics/README.md

 \}
 $$

-If you wanted to represent a line $l$ at infinity, you would define a vector as follows:
+If you want to represent a line $l$ at infinity, you must define a vector as follows:

 $$